Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.JsonSchema/README.md

 ### JSON Schema generator

 The `SchemaRegistryJsonSchemaGenerator` is an abstract class that must be implemented and passed into the `SchemaRegistryJsonSerializer` constructor.
-This allows you to choose the third-party JSON Schema package you would like to use to generate schemas from .NET types.
-You can optionally provide an implementation to validate a .NET type against a JSON Schema.
-The default assumes all schemas are valid to long as the payload can be deserialized into the requested type.
+This allows you to choose the third-party JSON Schema package you would like to use to generate schemas from .NET types and validate .NET objects against JSON schemas.

 ### Serializer